 Emotional And Physical Stress

-Planning for birthday parties is entirely stressful.
-First, you have to gather up birthday invitations and send them out whether they are sent online or through snail mail.
+Planning for kid’s birthday parties can be entirely stressful for the adults involved.
+First, you have to gather up birthday invitations and send them out to the invite list whether they are sent online or through snail mail.

 Then you have to wait for the invitees to RVSP, which many of them do not.
 Then you have to follow up with the invitees who haven’t responded after a specific timeframe.